I guess that by now you’ve already seen it somewhere; You can’t run ads for CBD products on Facebook and Google.

 - Your website’s load speed.

 - The of Schema.org structured data or other markups.

 - The alt-tags on the images.

 If you’re reading this, I have to confess something to you.

 If it wasn’t for content marketing, I wouldn’t have a career in marketing.
 Also, if it wasn’t for content marketing, Viral Loops would not be the same.

-If you have no idea on how you can start with using content marketing for your CBD brand, allow me to give you a short outline of the things you have to do.
+If you have no idea on how you can start with using content for CBD marketing, allow me to give you a short outline of the things you have to do.